albertanguyen/Currency-Converter-site.github.io/README.md

 [//]: # (Time spent: **X** hours spent in total.)

 [//]: # (Describe any challenges encountered while building the app.)

+## Version 1.0.1
+Compute number of Bills, created a frontend platform

 ## Version 1.0.0
 Adapted from the live demo of Mr. Loi